ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-14-aws-systems-manager.md

 {% include JB/setup %}

 # Systems Manager (SSM)
-Helps manages EC2 at scale; needs agent (and associated role) on EC2 instances; enabled to work on-prem too
+Helps manages EC2 at scale; needs agent (and associated role) on EC2 instances; enabled to work on-prem too.

 ## SSM `run` command
 The ability to run commands remotely, with control over rate of execution, without SSH access at scale.
 A common use case is to send an command/trap an event with to EventBridge then trigger a SSM `run` command.
 Perhaps to send a command to a set of EC2 instances in the `terminating:wait" stage?